-I’ve owned my native watercraft slayer 10 propel now for almost 2 years so I’ve had plenty of time to document a fair assessment of this fishing vessel.
-Overall its a good kayak thats very stable, feels good on the water and offers all the basic features that you could ever ask for in a Kayak.
+I’ve owned my native watercraft slayer 10 propel now for several years now.
+I have hit the water countless time with it so I’ve had plenty of time to assess this fishing vessel overall performance, stability and affordability.
+Overall its a good kayak that’s very stable, feels good on the water and offers all the basic features that you could ever ask for in a Kayak.

 If I roll back time 2 years ago I was very torn between buying a Hobie Pro Angler 12 and a Native watercraft slayer propel 10.
-There was some distinctive differences between the 2 options and ultimately my decision was made by convenience rather then feature sets between the available options.
+There were some distinct differences between the 2 options and ultimately my decision was made by convenience rather than feature sets between the available options.
 The convenience came from purchasing the kayak from a friend at a reasonable price and because I owned a smaller car and had struggled to lift the Hobie Pro Angler 12 on the roof by myself.
-During those initial stages I immediately noticed some key strengths and weaknesses in features between the two options.
-The Native had reverse, something the hobies didn’t have at the time, that appealed to me greatly especially with the mindset of targeting bream along structure.
+During those initial stages, I immediately noticed some key strengths and weaknesses in features between the two options.
+The Native had reverse, something the hobies didn’t have at the time, that appealed to me greatly especially with the mindset of targeting bream along with structure.
 That being said the hobies looked more refined, more polished, more solid, offered better storage, more rod holders and available accessories.
-Nonetheless I choose the the slayer and have been very happy with the decision.
+Nonetheless, I choose the slayer and have been very happy with the decision.

 4 available colours to choose from Blue Lagoon, Copperhead, Hidden Oak, and Lizard Lick.
 No doubt as you can tell mine came in copperhead which is bright and stylish.

 Native Watercraft slayer Size, weight and Model options